Roger Gracie: 2013: Ultimate Fighting Championship

 On January 15, 2013, the UFC announced that Gracie would be one of 20 Strikeforce fighters folding into the organisation, making him the 4th member of the Gracie family to fight in the Ultimate Fighting Championship.

-Gracie lost by unanimous decision to Tim Kennedy on July 6, 2013, at UFC 162.
-After the Kennedy fight his contract with the organisation expired and they chose not to renew it.
+Gracie fought Tim Kennedy on July 6, 2013, at UFC 162.
+His training camp included Bulgarian national wrestling champion Lyubo Kumbarov.
+Gracie lost the fight by unanimous decision, and the UFC opted not to renew his contract.

 2014–2016: ONE Championship

 In August 2014, Gracie signed a multi-fight deal with Singapore based promotion ONE Championship.
 Gracie returned to the Light Heavyweight division, known as "Cruiserweight" on ONE, and in his debut faced James McSweeney at ONE FC 23: Warrior's Way on December 5, 2014.
 He won the fight via TKO in the third round.

 On May 6, 2016, he defeated Michal Pasternak for the inaugural ONE FC Cruiserweight Championship, winning the bout by Arm Triangle in the first round.

 On October 14, 2017 Gracie announced his retirement from MMA three months after retiring from Brazilian jiu-jitsu.